AmeriCorps Days of Service

 National events and days of service are an important part of the AmeriCorps program year.
-The Corporation for National and Community Service (CNCS) spearheads efforts each year to encourage Americans to volunteer for National Days of Service in their communities, for example Martin Luther King Jr. Day of Service and September 11th National Day of Service and Remembrance nationally and the Russ Mawby Signature Service Project statewide.
+The Corporation for National and Community Service (CNCS) spearheads efforts each year to encourage Americans to volunteer for National Days of Service in their communities.
+SR2H AmeriCorps members participate in Martin Luther King, Jr. Day and Russ Mawby Signature Service Projects.

 Martin Luther King Jr. Day